multiscale/muscle3/docs/source/checkpointing.rst

 When you execute a long-running simulation, it can be very helpful to store the state of a simulation at certain intervals.
-For example, your simulation running on a HPC cluster may crash, just before it's finished, due to insufficient memory available.
+For example, your simulation running on a HPC cluster may crash due to insufficient memory available.
 Instead of restarting this simulation from scratch, you could restart it -- with an increased memory allocation -- from a checkpoint, which would save a lot of compute time!